VivienECE/Lightweight-Kubernetes-cluster-for-IoT-devices/README.md

 Ingress is an API object that manages external access to the services in a cluster and provide load balancing between nodes.

 The frontend is a NodeJS web application.
-We re-use school project on pollution.
-The original frontend use cloud storage (Dynamodb), so we had to modify the code to request a localhost backend.
+We re-use school project on pollution : https://github.com/Saikuron/meteostat/tree/dev_frontend.
+The original frontend communicate with a cloud storage (Dynamodb), so we had to modify the code to request a localhost backend.

 The backend is also a very simple NodeJS API application with Redis to store data.